realjoselara/realjoselara/README.md

 ## Hi there 👋

-My name is Jose, I'm from New Jersey and I'm a SWE.
+My name is Jose, I'm from New Jersey and I'm a Software Engineer.

 ## Skills